 — More than a $1.5 million economic impact on the area

-— Some 1,600 athletes marched into the Von Braun Center’s Propst Arena for Friday’s elaborate Opening Ceremony
+— Some 1,600 athletes marched into the Von Braun Center’s Propst Arena for an elaborate Opening Ceremony

 — More than 40 venues across the area hosted events